marcusoftnet/marcusoftnet.github.io/_posts/2020-02-06-getcwd-cannot-access-parent-directories-no-such-file-or-directory.md

 ---
 layout: post
-title: getcwd: cannot access parent directories: No such file or directory
+title: getcwd cannot access parent directories No such file or directory
 author: Marcus Hammarberg
-date: 2020-02-06 21:07:00
+date: 2020-02-06T21:07:00.000Z
 tags:
   - Programming
   - Life of a consultant
 ---